 Earn your PhD in Child Development & Early Education and prepare for a career in higher education, research or leadership.
-Designed for working professionals, this program offers courses at night or in hybrid format.
+Designed for working professionals, this program offers courses at night or in mixed formats.

 - Tracks in Child Development or Early Childhood Education

-- Courses take place on TWU’s Denton campus
+- All courses take place on TWU’s Denton campus

 - Small class sizes

 - Knowledgeable and supportive faculty with expertise in child development, early childhood education, child life and developmental psychology